What is health promotion?

 All Good

 This website includes information, resources and service directories on STIs and BBVs for Aboriginal and Torres Strait Islander people.
 It includes a ‘find a service tab’ to find a local doctor, clinic or a testing centre that provides HIV testing.
 The website also includes links to local support services.
-Click on the logo to go to the website

-‘Us Mob and HIV’
+Us Mob and HIV

 Us Mob and HIV is a booklet designed to increase Aboriginal and Torres Strait Islander people’s understanding of HIV.
 The booklet provides introductory information about HIV, transmission and prevention, HIV testing, HIV treatments, health monitoring and care and support needs, as well as contact details for services.
-The booklet was updated in 2021, you can find the updated edition here

 2 Spirits

-NACCHO (the National Aboriginal Community Controlled Health Organisation), is the national peak for the more than 150 Aboriginal Community Controlled Health Organisations across Australia.
+The National Aboriginal Community Controlled Health Organisation (NACCHO) is the national peak for the more than 150 Aboriginal Community Controlled Health Organisations across Australia.
+Read more about NACCHO’s role and work.

 Aboriginal Community Controlled Health Services